Full course description

 The first module explores identities and privileges, and how these affect people of marginalized communities.
 The second module examines intent and impact as well as subconscious biases and microaggression.
 The third module incorporates and applies information covered in the first two modules to several practices: in therapy, in the classroom, in school, and in VR.
 All 3 modules will enhance your knowledge in making sure deaf individuals are equally included in group efforts.

 You can complete the course all at once or in multiple sittings.
-The average of completion is about three (3) hours.
+The average of completion is about four (4) hours.